MrHsiehVCS/unit3-pp/README.md

 ## Grading Breakdown

+- Code compiles & runs without errors: 1 pts
+- Formatting/indentation: 2 points
-- Attempted code in all **YOUR CODE HERE** areas: 40 points
+- All code commented: 2 points
+- No public methods/attributes besides the ones specified: 2 point
+- All code is DRY (Don't repeat yourself): 3 points
-- Correctly updated all comments: 20 points
+- Passes all test cases: 20 points

-- Passed all Test Cases: 40 points
+*Total: 30 points*

-## Bonus
+## Bonus - Text Adventure Game

-You now have all you need (variables, if statements, Scanner) to make a choose your own adventure game!
+You now have all you need (variables, if statements, Scanner) to make a choose your own text-based adventure game!
 Make one for Mr. Hsieh and your friends to play.

 Make a new file with a class that has it's own main function, and have the game run from there.

-### Simple Example
+### Text Adventure Game - Simple Example

 ```java
 You want to go to the bathroom.